Iowa high school girls basketball state rankings by class

 Previous rank: 2

-Winners of five straight since a loss to Johnston, the Maroons remain on track for the rematch later this month.
+Seven straight for the Maroons since a loss to Johnston, who just so happens to be on the schedule for this week.

 Previous rank: 3